Interview

 For starters, because we’ve been working with Kentico for so long we’ve become very efficient at developing within it.
 This means shorter overall timelines for delivering projects.

-Over the years, we have worked with Sitefinity and Sitecore, but we always come back to Kentico because it has a lower learning curve for new developers coming in.
-And it’s easy to work with for all the customization and the building we need to do with it.
+Over the years, we have worked with Sitefinity and Sitecore, but we always come back to Kentico because it has a lower learning curve for new developers coming in and it’s easy to work with for all the customization and the building we need to do with it.
 But it’s also easy for our clients to work within Kentico.
-The end product we deliver is easy for content editors to manage.
-And that’s the biggest reason.
+The end product we deliver is easy for content editors to manage and that’s the biggest reason.
 You want something that will work for the end user.

 We can’t expect them to be writing HTML or working in CSS.
 So, we build our Kentico sites in a very deliberate and structured way that gives the content editors specific pieces to work with so they can drag and drop and add in whatever they need.